aws-controllers-k8s/community/docs/content/docs/contributor-docs/code-generator-config.md

 #### Resource-level configuration of identifying fields

-The `resource[$resource].is_arn_primary_key` configuration option is a boolean, defaulting to `false` that instructs the code generator to use the `ARN` field when calling the "ReadOne" (i.e., "Describe" or "Get") operation for that resource.
+The `resources[$resource].is_arn_primary_key` configuration option is a boolean, defaulting to `false` that instructs the code generator to use the `ARN` field when calling the "ReadOne" (i.e., "Describe" or "Get") operation for that resource.
 When `false`, the code generator will look for "identifier fields" with field names such as `ID` or `Name` (along with variants that include the resource name as a prefix, e.g., "BucketName").

 Use the `is_arn_primary_key=true` configuration option *when the resource has no other identifying fields*.
 An example of this is SageMaker's `ModelPackage` resource that has no `Name` or `ID` field and can only be identified via an `ARN` field: